-Since the discovery of the Taung Child, there have been numerous Australopithecine discoveries from the region known as "The Cradle of Humankind," recently given UNESCO World Heritage Site status as "The Fossil Hominid Sites of South Africa."
+Since the discovery of the Taung Child, there have been numerous Australopithecine discoveries from the region known as "The Cradle of Humankind," which was recently given UNESCO World Heritage Site status as "The Fossil Hominid Sites of South Africa."
 The limestone caves found in the Cradle allow for the excellent preservation of fossils.
 Past animals navigating the landscape and falling into cave openings, or caves used as dens by carnivores, led to the accumulation of deposits over millions of years.
-Many of the hominin fossils we have, encased in breccia (hard, calcareous sedimentary rock), are recently exposed from limestone quarries that were mined in the previous century.
+Many of the hominin fossils, encased in breccia (hard, calcareous sedimentary rock), are recently exposed from limestone quarries mined in the previous century.
 This means that extracting fossils requires excellent and detailed exposed work, often by a team of skilled technicians.

 While these sites have historically been difficult to date, with mixed assemblages accumulated over large time periods, advances in techniques such as uranium-series dating have allowed for greater accuracy.
-Historically, the excellent faunal record from East A frice has traditionally been used to compare sites based on relative dating.
-In this, the knowledge of environmental/faunal changes and extinction events allows us to know which hominin finds are relatively younger or older than others.
+Historically, the excellent faunal record from East Africa has been used to compare sites based on relative dating, whereby environmental and faunal changes and extinction events allow us to know which hominin finds are relatively younger or older than others.